ITS Program Overview

 - $88,270: Median annual pay for computer systems analysts (2017)

 “The McClure School was an incredible jump point for my career.
 I found myself able to translate technical projects and requirements into real business results — a skill that is often required in the real world.” — Chris Kreitel, BSC `03, Healthcare Digital and IT Strategist and Trusted Advisor, PwC Consulting

 VR/AR & Gaming

-The VR/AR & gaming track allows students to study ITS with a concentration in Virutal Reality, giving students a diverse skillset that prepares them for careers in both the technical & business side of Information Telecom and the application side of VR.
+The VR/AR & gaming track allows students to study ITS with a concentration in Virtual Reality, giving students a diverse skill set that prepares them for careers in both the technical & business side of Information Telecom and the application side of VR.
 More details will be coming about this track in March 2021.